 Where: IVA Conference Center, Grev Turegatan 16, Stockholm

 IPM training courses will be held Monday 20 May 2019, one in Swedish and the other in English.
 Tutors: Niklas Apelqvist and Pascal Querner.

-Threats by pests to cultural heritage is more than ever on the agenda for museums, archives, libraries and historic houses.
-It is of importance that professionals within the sector, such as scientists, conservators, curators, archivists, librarians, collection managers and others, meet and discuss ways of dealing with the challenges that pests pose.
+Threats by pests to cultural heritage are now more than ever on the agenda for museums, archives, libraries and historic houses.
+It is important that professionals within the sector, such as scientists, conservators, curators, archivists, librarians, collection managers and others, meet and discuss methods of dealing with the challenges posed by pests.